Islamic State insurgency in Tunisia: Bardo Museum incident

 On 18 March 2015, three militants attacked the Bardo National Museum in the Tunisian capital city of Tunis, and took hostages.
 Twenty-one people, mostly European tourists, were killed at the scene, while an additional victim died ten days later.
 Around fifty others were injured.
-Two of the gunmen, Tunisian citizens Yassine Labidi and Saber Khachnaoui, were killed by police, while the third attacker is currently at large.
+Two of the gunmen, Tunisian citizens Yassine Labidi and Saber Khachnaoui, were killed by police, while the third attacker managed to escape.
 Police treated the event as a terrorist attack.
-The Islamic State of Iraq and the Levant (ISIL) claimed responsibility for the attack, and threatened to commit further attacks.
+The Islamic State (IS) claimed responsibility for the attack, and threatened to commit further attacks.
 However, the Tunisian government blamed a local splinter group of Al-Qaeda in the Islamic Maghreb (AQIM), called the Okba Ibn Nafaa Brigade, for the attack.
 On 28 March, nine members were killed in a police raid.

 History

 2015

 On 26 June 2015 an Islamist mass shooting attack occurred at the tourist resort at Port El Kantaoui, about 10 km north of the City of Sousse, Tunisia.
 Thirty-eight people, thirty of whom were Britons, were killed when an armed gunman attacked a hotel.
 It was the deadliest non-state attack in the history of modern Tunisia, with more fatalities than the twenty-two killed in the Bardo National Museum attack three months earlier.

 On 24 November a bus carrying Tunisian Presidential Guards exploded, killing twelve, on a principal road in Tunis, Tunisia.
-ISIL claimed responsibility for the attack.
+IS claimed responsibility for the attack.
 The bomber, who also died in the attack, was identified as Houssem Abdelli.

 2016

 Between 7–9 March 2016 an armed attack on 7 March, in the City of Ben Guerdane, Tunisia near the border with Libya.
 The clashes continued also on 8, and 9 March, in the area.
 The final death toll was forty-five militants, thirteen security and seven civilians.
 On 19 March two militants were killed on the Libyan border, near to the site of the Ben Guerdane attack, while three civilians and a Tunisian security forces member were wounded.
-On 30 March four Tunisian troops were reported killed, in an ambush by ISIL affiliates in Kasserine Governorate.
-On 11 May four police men were killed by an ISIL attack, with the suicide bomber dying as well.
+On 30 March four Tunisian troops were reported killed, in an ambush by IS affiliates in Kasserine Governorate.
+On 11 May four police men were killed by an IS attack, with the suicide bomber dying as well.
 This followed the death of two suspected terrorists near Tunis.
 On 26 October Two Americans were detained by the authorities in Jendouba (north-western Tunisia), being suspected of involvement with a terrorist organisation.
 On 5 November militants killed a soldier at his home in the central region.
-A day later, ISIL claimed responsibility for the killing.
-On 9 November the Tunisian Army hunted down and shot dead a leader of a militant group affiliated with ISIL militants, this comes four days after the militant group killed a soldier at his house in central Tunisia.
+A day later, IS claimed responsibility for the killing.
+On 9 November the Tunisian Army hunted down and shot dead a leader of a militant group affiliated with IS militants, this comes four days after the militant group killed a soldier at his house in central Tunisia.